Sewing A Baby Lovey

 DSC_0226.JPG

 I had not used the gathering foot on this machine yet, so I decided to experiment.
 I turned the stitch length up to the max, tightened up the tension by two, and gave it a go.
 Perfect!
-This fabric is pretty lightweight and that helped too.
-Eight ruffle strips done in about 5 minutes.
+Quilting cotton fabric is pretty lightweight and that helped.
+I made eight ruffle strips in about 5 minutes.

 DSC_0232.JPG